Disconnect24/dc24.xyz/index.markdown

 - Check out the bios of the awesome people who contribute to the service!
 - Open the service status page that shows the current status of our services in a nice, clean way.
 - Join our *now public* Discord Server, which you can check out <a href="https://discord.gg/2BvqG9S"> here</a>.
-- Patch you're Wii messageboard with our brand new mail patcher!
+- Patch your Wii's message board with our brand new mail patcher!

 <iframe src="https://discordapp.com/widget?id=397593815755522068&theme=light" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>